-- 3.1 This application seeks planning permission to replace the existing house with a better designed, more modern and flexible accommodation, which will involve the part demolition of the existing two storey building, the reuse of existing foundations and some external walls and the excavation of a new basement space to the rear. - 3.2 The proposed redevelopment will reuse the existing footprint of the current house and extend it rearwards.
-As requested by the pre-application advice, the applicants have drawn the remodelled building in at the sides and reduced the overall width compared with the existing building.
-The new house does however reuse the existing north wall and the foundations on which it sits so the overall position of the redevelopment cannot vary any further from that which is now proposed. - 3.3 The proposed design will be an improvement to the current bland appearance of the existing house which, it is acknowledged, fails to make any significant contribution to the conservation area.
-Please see below photos 1 and 2 of the present house and diagram 1 4 of the proposed redevelopment.
+3.1 This revised application seeks planning permission to replace the existing house with a better designed, more modern and flexible accommodation, which will involve the demolition of the existing two storey building, and redevelopment to create a new home.

+3.2 The revised proposal is no longer based on the existing foundations.
+As a result the applicants are able to respond better to the requested made by the pre-application advice, and have now drawn the redesigned building in still further at the sides and reduced the overall width compared with the existing building.

+3.3 The proposed redesign will be an improvement to the current bland appearance of the existing house which, it is acknowledged, fails to make any significant contribution to the conservation area.
+Please see below photos 1 and 2 of the present house and diagram 1 - 4 of the revised redevelopment.